please find detailed information in project SIMPLE publications

 Improvement of Soft Skills

-- Improvement of soft skills for students and staff was ensured by more than 230 trainings and active participation in project activities (Career Days, Training, Workshops, Guest lectures).
+- Improvement of soft skills for students and staff was ensured by more than 230 trainings and active participation in project activities (Career Days, Trainings, Workshops, Guest lectures).
 Students enhanced their language, communication, and presentations skills.
 CV checks and mock interviews at international level were also provided for students at six Asian universities.
 During Career Days and other events students were actively involved in the preparation, thereby improving their management and organizational skills.
 Furthermore Soft skills lecture was newly developed and introduced at project partner´s universities.

 - Guest lectures from more than 60 representatives of the professional sector relevant to various fields of study were provided at the project partners´ universities in Cambodia, Indonesia and Thailand.
 The project SIMPLE also supported international guest lectures.